dockrbyter/wt_supporterprofile/README.md

 All connections are handled by calling PowerShell scripts.
 Every script has own settings you could edit.
 For more information scroll down to "Script Settings".

-    !!!!
-The Serial session is still unter construction !!!!

 SSH session:
  - Asks you for target address and user credentials